MiguelTVMS/dynamodb-ci/README.md

 ### **JAVA_OPTS**

 You can set options to the jvm running the DynamoDB adding them here.
-Be sure to know what you are doing or the DynamoDB may even not start.
+Be sure to know what you are doing or the DynamoDB may even not start. _This environment variable is inherited from the jmtvms/dynamo-local container._

 ### **PORT**

 You can change the port wich DynamoDB service is running inside the container.
-I doubt anyone wants to mess with that since you can map the port on the host running the container but I'm really adept of flexibility...
+I doubt anyone wants to mess with that since you can map the port on the host running the container but I'm really adept of flexibility... _This environment variable is inherited from the jmtvms/dynamo-local container._